jolkdarr/eclipse-color-theme/ESOF-docs/report4.md

 ##Introduction

-The goal of this report is to analyze the processes of verification and validation (V&V) followed in the development of Eclipse Color Theme, with the description of some features of this project witch concern the applicationof these processes.
+The goal of this report is to analyze the processes of verification and validation (V&V) followed in the development of Eclipse Color Theme, with the description of some features of this project which concern the application of these processes.
 First of all, we explore the degree of software testability, analysing the controllability of states of the components tested, the observability of the results and the insulation of the components, as well as the degree of separation of functionalities, the intelligibility of the components and the heterogeneity of the technologies used.
-In a second step, we present some relevant statistics related with the verification and validation of software in the Eclipse Color Theme.
+In a second step, we present some relevant statistics related to the verification and validation of software in Eclipse Color Theme.
-Finally, will be presentes the results of the exercise, realized by the authors of this report, that consist in the selection of a bug report from the list of issues of the project, the design of test cases for it's reproduction and the attempt of correction of the error.
+Finally, will be presenting the results of the exercise, realized by the authors of this report, that consists in the selection of a bug report from the list of issues of the project, the design of test cases for its reproduction and the attempt of correction of the error.

 ##Software Testability

-Concerning testability, Eclipse Color Theme seems to be weel struture.
-The arquitecture of the plugin, based packages, introduces a modularity that makes it simple and efficient to separete the tests to run, while it's base, the Eclipse Color Theme package, allows the cohesion and communication between the diferrent components, so you can also test communication aspects in different modules easily.
+Concerning testability, Eclipse Color Theme seems to be well strutured.
+The arquitecture of the plugin-based packages introduces a modularity that makes it simple and efficient to separete the tests to run, while its base, the Eclipse Color Theme package, allows the cohesion and communication between the different components, so you can also test communication aspects in different modules easily.
-In the following subsections will be analyzed in more detail the various aspects that allow to evaluate the characteristics of testability.
+In the following subsections the various aspects that allow evaluation of the characteristics of testability will be analyzed in more detail.

 ###Controllability

 Eclipse Color Theme features a code organization and object-oriented programming paradigm, drawing on the capabilities that java confers in this area.
 The programming language used provides the appropriate tools to allow the complete and controlled manipulation of both the behavior of the instantiated objects and the value of the data stored in them.
-The unit tests tend to be oriented to the study of the behavior of the packages, and it's context is abstracted using several techniques, which will be discussed in greater depth in the section on Isolability It is therefore possible to understand that the controllability characteristics of the Eclipse Color Theme components fit particularly well for performing unit tests.
+The unit tests tend to be oriented to the study of the behavior of the packages, and its context is abstracted using several techniques, which will be discussed in greater depth in the section on Isolability.
+It is therefore possible to understand that the controllability characteristics of the Eclipse Color Theme components fit particularly well for performing unit tests.

 ###Observability